-Chickweed is a common wild edible plant that is packed with vitamins and minerals.
-It grows in shady, damp, habitats.
-What does a hardcore macho, worm eating, outdoor, fungi, survival teaching professional eat for breakfast?
-Chickweed of course.
-Stellaria media, with its juicy, tender, slightly sweet leaves, and stalks.
-For a quick go to food in spring.
-Chickweed is an excellent wild edible plant choice.
+Chickweed is a common, wild, edible plant that is packed with vitamins and minerals.
+It grows in shady, damp habitats.
+Stellaria media, with its juicy, tender, slightly sweet leaves and stalks.
+For a quick go-to food in spring.
+Chickweed is an excellent wild edible choice.

 Chickweed Power

-There could be another reason I’m eating this wild crunchy green plant this morning for my breakfast; my fish trap is empty.
+In other words, I’m eating this wild crunchy succulent green plant this morning because my fish trap is empty.

 Valuable nutrition

-Stellaria media is loaded in vitamin A, D, (Great for the cloudy Oregon coast), B complex, C, and rutin, a flavonoid.
+Stellaria media is loaded with vitamin A, D (Great for the cloudy Oregon coast), B complex, C, and rutin, a flavonoid.
 Chickweed is one of a few potherbs that have good amounts of copper.

-Chickweed contains iron, calcium, potassium, phosphorus, zinc, manganese, sodium, copper.
-Providing me with all the nutrients I need to start the day.
+Chickweed also contains iron, calcium, potassium, phosphorus, zinc, manganese, and sodium.
+Providing me with plenty of good nutrients to start the day.

 What does Chickweed taste like?

 Chickweed is loaded with chlorophyll.
 So the taste is very Green!
-The leaves and stems are juicy, tender. and slightly sweet when young.
+The leaves and stems are juicy and tender. and slightly sweet when young.

 I enjoy the big time crunch of this springtime edible!